 d.
 Physical risk to cargo

 All the above risk have been discussed in the Management Discussion and AnalysisReport.
-The Executive Chairman & Managing Director mitigate the risk with the help oftheir depth of knowledge of market assistance of senior management and forecast based onvarious data available with the Company.
-The Company has developed the analysis of marketdata which helps in decision making and to ensure the mitigation of the risk.
+The Executive Chairman & Managing Director mitigate the risk with the help oftheir depth of knowledge of market assistance of senior management and forecast based onvarious data available with your Company.
+Your Company has developed the analysis ofmarket data which helps in decision making and to ensure the mitigation of the risk.

-The Company has not formed Risk Management Committee as it is not applicable underregulation 21 of the SEBI (LODR) Regulations 2015.
+Your Company has not formed Risk Management Committee as it is not applicable underRegulation 21 of the SEBI (LODR) Regulations 2015.

 23.1 Statutory Auditors